BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide300.md

     ![](images/300/img_3d_1_13.png " ")

-### e) Using Data Source Diagrams and Creating Additional Join Logic
+## Using Data Source Diagrams and Creating Additional Join Logic

 > In the last exercise, we modified some of the data in the **KoolKart Sales Data** data set to ensure that it aligned with the **DaaS Social Feeds-KoolKart** data set.
 Now that **Category** / **Mentions Category** appears in a similar way in both data sets, we can tell the system to join the two data sets.